By following some of these tips for Everest Base Camp trek, you can be more confident and that will help you collect long-lasting trekking memories.

-The safest and the healthiest option is to eat the local Nepali Thakali dish ‘Dal Bhat’.
-It is fresh, nutritious and a great source of energy during the trek.
+The safest and healthiest option is to eat the local Nepali Thakali dish ‘Dal Bhat’.
+It is fresh, nutritious, and a great source of energy during the trek.

 The sun can be pretty harsh during the afternoons.
-Also, the higher you go, the more exposed you will be to the Ultraviolet rays.
-Long exposure to the sun causes dehydration which is critical for your trekking.
+Additionally, the higher you go, the more exposed you will be to ultraviolet rays.
+Long exposure to the sun causes dehydration, which is critical during your trek.

 When you are walking during the day, there may be no cover from the sun.
-But you can always minimize the effects of these harsh rays during the trek.
-For this
+However, you can always minimize the effects of these harsh rays during the trek.
+For this:

-- You should use a good sunscreen and reapply regularly throughout the day.
-Avoid the tan, for once.
+- You should use a good sunscreen and reapply it regularly throughout the day.
+Avoid getting a tan, just this once.

 - You should wear long-sleeved tops, long pants, and a light scarf to prevent your body from getting blisters.

-- You should always dress in layers.
-Layering allows you to easily regulate your body temperature and stay comfortable while trekking.
-It is even better if your layers have zippers so as to have more control of your body temperature.
+- You should always dress in layers, which will allow you to regulate your body temperature and stay comfortable while trekking.
+It is even better if your layers have zippers, so you can have more control of your body temperature.

-- You can also wear a lightweight sun hat.
-It will save you from the rays as well as headaches.
+- You can also wear a lightweight sun hat to save yourself from the rays as well as headaches.

 This is one of your main priorities during the trek.
-At higher altitude, your body will dehydrate much quicker.
-So, you need to make sure you are hydrating your body on a regular basis.
+At higher altitudes, your body will dehydrate much quicker.
+So, you need to make sure you are hydrating your body regularly.